mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 execute that plan.
 Unfortunately, LLMs will not hesitate to throw away your carefully designed types.

-*   "The plan says to use `NonEmpty Int` as an argument, but that would require changing too much.
-The simplest approach is to just have it take `[Int]` and check for empty lists"
+*   ["The plan says to use `NonEmpty Int` as an argument, but that would require changing too much.
+The simplest approach is to just have it take `[Int]` and check for empty lists"]{.llm}
-*   "We planned to use this existing enum, but it doesn't have a branch we need.
-Instead of adding a branch, we'll have it take `String` instead."
+*   ["We planned to use this existing enum, but it doesn't have a branch we need.
+Instead of adding a branch, we'll have it take `String` instead."]{.llm}
-*   "Instead of a structured data type, let's just use stringly encoded lists or records with separators we can parse out."
+*   ["Instead of a structured data type, let's just use stringly encoded lists or records with separators we can parse out."]{.llm}
-*   "We have to call `fooFunc`, which returns an `Int`, so let's have our function return an `Int` instead of a `Natural` like our original plan".
+*   ["We have to call `fooFunc`, which returns an `Int`, so let's have our function return an `Int` instead of a `Natural` like our original plan".]{.llm}
-*   "The plan requires adding a field to this record, but to keep things simple, let's just take a `Data.Aeson.Object` instead so we can return whatever fields we want."
+*   ["The plan requires adding a field to this record, but to keep things simple, let's just take a `Data.Aeson.Object` instead so we can return whatever fields we want."]{.llm}
-*   "The plan was to have this function be `Binary a =>`, but this type we defined doesn't have a `Binary` instance yet, so we'll just use `Show a =>` instead.
-It's the simplest approach."
+*   ["The plan was to have this function be `Binary a =>`, but this type we defined doesn't have a `Binary` instance yet, so we'll just use `Show a =>` instead.
+It's the simplest approach."]{.llm}

 This is especially frustrating because often these plans and types were chosen to enforce some domain invariant or guide the proper and correct development,